glenhutson/BlackbaudCustomizations/Raiser's-Edge-NXT/Tribute eAcknowledgements/README.md

 ## Installation
 See the [Raiser's Edge NXT Readme](../README.md) for links discussing the various aspects of working with templates, specifically the links for Importing Flows.

+_This Flow currently requires that the connecting user has the Extensibility role with NXT Data Integration API task permission._

 ### Flow-specific installation instructions
 1. In order to make it easier to import for various scenarios, the final email actions are _not_ included.
 You **MUST** add an Outlook, Gmail, or other email action/connector.